THE 99’S WOMEN’S ACHIEVEMENT AWARD

 - Must be a full-time student in good standing.

 - Need not be from a school competing in the National SAFECON.

-- Letter of recommendation from an instructor or member of the faculty which speaks to academic accomplishments, aviation involvement, and community service.
-The letter may be attached to the application.
+- Letter of recommendation from an instructor or member of the faculty which speaks to academic accomplishments, aviation involvement and community service.

 Once you have read the above qualifications, please click the button below to access the application form for the Achievement Awards.